alosie/Image_renew/volumes.md

 # Docker Volumes

-## Problem Statement
+## Problem Statement   @8:00

 It is a very common requirement to persist the data in a Docker container beyond the lifetime of the container.
 However, the file system of a Docker container is deleted/removed when the container dies.
+Container are lightweight in nature and shortlived - ephemeral.
+If a logfile is deleted when it is shortlived, (remembe, when all resources are freed up, logfiles will be deleted), then organisation will no longer be able to access user information (for tracking or auditing purposes etc) that authenticated the container.
+- no 2 problem is

 ## Solution